 In this course we will provide an introduction to the field of computer science geared towards students interested in mathematics and the natural sciences.
 We will study problem-solving approaches and computational techniques utilized in a variety of domains including biology, chemistry, physics, and engineering.
-Students will learn how to program in Python and other languages, how to extract information from large data sets, and how to utilize a common technique employed in scientific computation.
+Students will learn how to program in Python and other languages, how to extract information from large data sets, and how to utilize a variety of tools employed in scientific computation.
 The course has no prerequisites and assumes no prior experience with programming or computer science.
-3 hrs. lect./lab
+3 hrs. lect./lab DED

 Individual study for qualified students in more advanced topics in computer science theory, systems, or application areas.
 Particularly suited for students who enter with advanced standing.
 (Approval required) 3 hrs. lect.

 Winter 2013, Spring 2013, Fall 2014, Winter 2015, Spring 2015, Fall 2015, Winter 2016, Spring 2016, Fall 2016, Winter 2017, Spring 2017, Fall 2017, Spring 2018

 This senior seminar provides a capstone experience for computer science majors at Middlebury College.
 Through lectures, readings, and a series of two to three week individual and group assignments, we will introduce important concepts in research and experimental methods in computation.
 Examples will include: reading research papers; identifying research problems; dealing with big data; experimental design, testing and analysis; and technical writing in computer science.
 (Approval only).